dbgarlisch/tcl-Param/docs/API.md

 `valueVarName` - The name of variable containing the invalid value.
 Use `upvar` to gain read/write access to this var.

-A command should return 1 to stop the command sequence.
+A command should return 1 to stop the command sequence and have the value revalidated.
 It should return 0 to continue the command sequence.

 ## Usage Examples